Robust nonconforming virtual element methods for general fourth order problems with varying coefficients

 \subsection{Global spaces and the discrete bilinear form}

-We conclude with the definition of the global virtual element space and the discrete bilinear form, ensuring that it satisfies the abstract assumptions given in \ref{mesh} - \ref{assumption: stability property}.
+We conclude with the definition of the global virtual element space and the discrete bilinear form.
 We keep the presentation brief, since it follows the general construction of VEM found in the literature.

 We define the \emph{global space} $\vemSpace$ by